fractal6/doc/docs/circle.en.md

 ## Membership

-In **Fractale**, you can be part of an organization in different ways that characterized different type of membership.
+In **Fractale**, you can be part of an organisation in different ways that characterized different type of membership.
 Your membership affects your rights and what resources you can access.

 The membership of an user can be one of the following:

-- **Guest**: When an user is invited to an organization, and do not play any specific role, they will be set up as a **Guest**. **Guest** have limited write rights.
+- **Guest**: When an user is invited to an organisation, and do not play any specific role, they will be set up as a **Guest**. **Guest** have limited write rights.
-- **Member**: If you play at least one role in an organization, you will be automatically granted as **Member**.
+- **Member**: If you play at least one role in an organisation, you will be automatically granted as **Member**.
 The rights of a Member are determined by the role they play.
-- **Owner**: When you create a new organization, you are automatically set up as an **Owner** of this organization. **Owners** have the maximal level authority .
+- **Owner**: When you create a new organisation, you are automatically set up as an **Owner** of this organisation. **Owners** have the maximal level authority .

 ## Authority

-In addition to membership, a user can have one or several **roles** in a organization.
+In addition to membership, a user can have one or several **roles** in a organisation.
 Each role is defined with a level of authority that affect the rights and the resources accessible by the role leader.

 The authority of a role can be one of the following: